 The coagulation system is controlled by several proteins, including a protein called activated protein C (APC).
 APC normally inactivates coagulation factor V, which slows down the clotting process and prevents clots from growing too large.
 However, in people with factor V Leiden thrombophilia, coagulation factor V cannot be inactivated normally by APC.
 As a result, the clotting process remains active longer than usual, increasing the chance of developing abnormal blood clots.

 Other factors also increase the risk of developing blood clots in people with factor V Leiden thrombophilia.
-These factors include increasing age, obesity, injury, surgery, smoking, pregnancy, and the use of oral contraceptives (birth control pills) or hormone replacement therapy.
+These factors include increasing age, obesity, injury, surgery, smoking, pregnancy, and the use of oral contraceptives (birth control pills) or hormone replacement therapy that contains estrogen.
 The risk of abnormal clots is also much higher in people who have a combination of the factor V Leiden mutation and another mutation in the F5 gene.
 Additionally, the risk is increased in people who have the factor V Leiden mutation together with a mutation in another gene involved in the coagulation system.

 The chance of developing an abnormal blood clot depends on whether a person has one or two copies of the factor V Leiden mutation in each cell.
 People who inherit two copies of the mutation, one from each parent, have a higher risk of developing a clot than people who inherit one copy of the mutation.
 Considering that about 1 in 1,000 people per year in the general population will develop an abnormal blood clot, the presence of one copy of the factor V Leiden mutation increases that risk to 3 to 8 in 1,000, and having two copies of the mutation may raise the risk to as high as 80 in 1,000.

 Other Names for This Condition